Dudley Sharp

 HISTORY: MURDER RATES AND EXECUTION CYCLES

-It's not surprising that death sentences are at a 37 year low (3).
+It's not surprising that death sentences went to a 40 year low (3).

 2. Double digit annual executions stopped in the US in 1964 and resumed in 1984 (3).